European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 raised.
 The best way to do error handling is to use the usual Python try-except-statements.

-So far we have introduced and taken care or time-out errors.
+So far we have introduced and taken care of time-out errors.
 Another recurring situation is that a user cancels a operation currently in progress.
 In such cases a ``CancelledError`` is raised: